easeto/Ethi-FB-Product/README.md

 ### Running It

-1. To serve it locally run: python -m SimpleHTTPServer 8000 in your terminal
+1. To serve it locally run: `python -m SimpleHTTPServer 8000` in your terminal
-2. Open localhost:8000 in a browser
+2. Open `https://localhost:8000` in a browser
 3. Hit the top right button `Explore your own data` to import your own data
 4. On Chrome and other browsers it may say you're downloading/uploading data, when in reality everything is happening locally on the browser.
 In order to make sure this is true, you can also turn off your wifi and try this.
 5. Scroll through the stats on the right and hit the color wheels to see changes in how the at a is shown.